 Syngene has a strict Prevention of Sexual Harassment Policy (POSH) in accordance with the statutory requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 ("POSH Act").
 The Policy is applicable to all employees including the Company's contract employees.
 The Company is committed to providing a workplace that is free from discrimination, harassment and victimisation, regardless of gender, race, creed, religion, place of origin, sexual orientation of a person employed or engaged with the Company.
-The Internal Committee ('IC') has been constituted to consider and redress all complaints of sexual harassment at workplace.
-Employee sensitisation programs on POSH were conducted during the year.
-During the financial year, two complaints were received under the POSH Act and each one was closed within the stipulated timeline.
+The Internal Committee (IC') has been constituted to consider and redress all complaints of sexual harassment at workplace.
+Employee sensitisation programs on POSH were received under the POSH Act and each one was closed within the stipulated timeline.